-Freezing or cryo-preservation of embryos is routine practice in IVF.
-Disposal of Embryos is on the other hand, a complex issue which if not discussed with the patient may leave them feeling confused and disempowered
+Freezing or cryo-preservation of excess embryos is routine practice in IVF.
+Disposal of Embryos is on the other hand, a complex issue which if not discussed with the patient may leave the patient feeling confused and disempowered

-South African reproductive laws are in some respects a mish-mash of provisions and regulations.
-These laws lag far behind those put in place by more advanced first-world countries.
-Law and policy offered by western legal frameworks provide clear guideline for local medical and legal practitioners :
+South African reproductive laws are in some respects a mishmash of legal provisions and regulations.
+These laws lag far behind those put in place by more advanced first-world countries,.
+Especially in the area of embryo disposal.
+Law and policy offered by western legal frameworks provide a clear guideline for local medical and legal practitioners :

 - needing to operate within the framework provided by the National Health Act and its Regulations, but

 - who also wish to avoid many of the difficulties experienced by first world countries in their early encounters with medico-legal and ethical issues raised by advancing reproductive technology.

 Nowhere is this guidance more necessary than in respect of the issue of disposal of gametes and embryos.

 THE ADVANTAGE OF REFERENCE TO FOREIGN LEGISLATION FOR GUIDANCE ON THE DISPOSAL OF EMBRYOS & GAMETES

 Reference to foreign laws and case law provides substantial information in this area of disposal of embryos and gametes.
 In particular in respect of the issues of :